Haml Changelog

 - Only

-attributes support using a nested Hash to render hyphenated attributes, e.g.data: { foo: 'bar' }
+dataandariaattributes support using a nested Hash to render hyphenated attributes, e.g.data: { foo: 'bar' }becomesdata-foo="bar", but this no longer works for non-data/ariaattributes. - Some legacy Rails integration is removed.

 - The default value of

-lines are supported to yield a nested block.- Overriding
+escape_htmloption became true. -script lines no longer support capturing.
+Only=lines are supported to yield a nested block.- Overriding

-attribute that has the same name is no longer supported. #1105 - :erb filter is not executed in the template context (fixed in 6.0.10)
+dataattributes with another falsydata-*attribute that has the same name is no longer supported. #1105 - :erb filter is not executed in the template context (fixed in 6.0.10)

 5.2.2